Correct Spelling is still important?

 Today, most of our regular sound-symbol links come from the Anglo-Saxon layer of language (for example, almost all consonant spellings).
 Most of our irregular spellings come from Anglo-Saxon as well.
 Because the spelling of a word usually changes much more slowly than its pronunciation, some of our oldest and most common words (such as said, does, friend, and enough) have retained spellings that show how they were pronounced eight or 10 centuries ago.
 During and after the Renaissance, however, English adopted words from many other languages—and their spellings were adopted as well.

-For example, we have barbecue, plaza, marijuana, and chocolate from Spanish; bayou, gauche, ballet, and levee from French; piano and cello from Italian; schmooze, schmaltz, and schlock from Yiddish.
-For the most part, these adoptions added words to the English language, but unlike the earlier changes in which spelling patterns were adopted (e.g., from cwene to queen), they did not affect already established spelling patterns.
+For example, we have barbecue, plaza, marijuana, and chocolate from Spanish.
+From France we have bayou, gauche, ballet, and levee.
+Italian provides us with piano and cello.
+Schmooze, schmaltz, and schlock are from Yiddish.
+For the most part, these adoptions added words to the English language.
+But unlike the earlier changes in which spelling patterns were adopted (e.g., from cwene to queen), they did not affect already established spelling patterns.

 The many layers of the English language do make it harder to learn to spell, but they also provide a rich vocabulary: The English language has roughly double the number of words of seemingly comparable languages like German, Spanish, and French.